cwrc/leaf-isle-bagger/README.md

 **ToDo:** what if a small percentage of items in a preservation run fail?

-* option 1.: enhancement: script CLI argument specifying a list of item IDs to preserve thus overriding the REST request to the repository
+* Option 1.: enhancement: script CLI argument specifying a list of item IDs to preserve thus overriding the REST request to the repository
-  * May 2024: `--force_single_node` option added
+  * **May 2024: See [Debugging error in the audit log](#debugging-errors-in-the-audit-log) to describe the single item preservation workflow via `--force_single_node` command-line argument**
 * option 2.: enhancement: only generate AIP and upload if the preservation endpoint is missing the item or is stale/outdated
 * option 3.: run the [islandora-bagger] CLI outside the scripting (downside: loss of the report)
   * from within the container: `cd ${BAGGER_APP_DIR} && ./bin/console app:islandora_bagger:create_bag -vvv --settings=var/sample_per_bag_config.yaml --node=${drupal_node_id}`